Multipartite Entanglement in Stabilizer Tensor Networks: Third moment of stabilizer states

-At last we establish our formula for the third moment of a random stabilizer state:
+We note that $d(T_x, T_y)$ defines a metric on $G_3(p)$.
+At last we compute the third moment of a random stabilizer state:

-\begin{proof}[Proof of formula~\eqref{eq:third} for the third moment] Since the set of stabilizer states is an orbit of the Clifford group, we can evaluate the third moment of a random stabilizer state by instead averaging over the Clifford group:
+\begin{proof}[Proof of formula~\eqref{eq:third} for the third moment] As explained at the beginning of this section, we can evaluate the third moment of a random stabilizer state by averaging over the Clifford group: